 Young people aged 16-30 are more likely to suffer from SAD.
 Also, SAD is more likely to be diagnosed in women than men, with some studies suggesting up to three times the rate.
 However, this could be due to men not reporting symptoms to the GP

 Studies suggest a further 10% to 20% may have the milder form of SAD often referred to as the ‘Winter Blues’.
 Whilst Winter Blues can be tackled by self-help, see our page on beating the winter blues, SAD disorder often requires medical intervention.

-The key to success with stopping SAD disorder becoming debilitating is to diagnose and then treat it early.
+The key to success in stopping SAD disorder from becoming debilitating is to diagnose and then treat it early.

 What are the symptoms of Seasonal Affective Disorder?